|

 2011 - Twenty-Seventh series

-27th writing team: Rev. Dr. Jan Bigland-Pritchard (Anglican), Rev. Paul Matheson (Baptist), Leah Perrault (Roman Catholic), Vern Ratzlaff (Mennonite), Rev. Michael Webster (United Church).
+27th writing team: Rev. Dr. Jan Bigland-Pritchard (Anglican), Rev. Paul Matheson (Baptist), Leah Perrault (Roman Catholic), Vern Ratzlaff (Mennonite), and Rev. Michael Webster (United Church).
 Our editor is Frank Roy.

 2010 - Twenty-Sixth series

-26th writing team: Rev. Dr. Jan Bigland-Pritchard (Anglican), Alison Jantz (Mennonite), Frank Roy (Roman Catholic), Rev. Michael Webster (United Church).
+26th writing team: Rev. Dr. Jan Bigland-Pritchard (Anglican), Alison Jantz (Mennonite), Frank Roy (Roman Catholic), and Rev. Michael Webster (United Church).
 Frank Roy also serves as our editor.

 2009 - Twenty-Fifth series

-25th writing team: Rev. Jan Bigland-Pritchard (Anglican), Rev. Colin Clay (Anglican), Rev. Anita Retzlaff (Mennonite), Rev. Michael Webster (United).
+25th writing team: Rev. Jan Bigland-Pritchard (Anglican), Rev. Colin Clay (Anglican), Rev. Anita Retzlaff (Mennonite), and Rev. Michael Webster (United).

 2008 - Twenty-Fourth series

-24th writing team: Rev. Dr. Jan Bigland-Pritchard (Anglican), Rev. Colin Clay (Anglican), Rev. Anita Retzlaff (Mennonite), Rev. Paul Matheson (Baptist), Rev. Michael Webster (United Church).
+24th writing team: Rev. Dr. Jan Bigland-Pritchard (Anglican), Rev. Colin Clay (Anglican), Rev. Anita Retzlaff (Mennonite), Rev. Paul Matheson (Baptist), and Rev. Michael Webster (United Church).

 2007 - Twenty-Third series

-23rd writing team: Rev. Colin Clay (Anglican), Margaret Dutli (Roman Catholic), Rev. Anita Retzlaff (Mennonite), Rev. Paul Matheson (Baptist), Rev. Betty Lynn Schwab (United Church).
+23rd writing team: Rev. Colin Clay (Anglican), Margaret Dutli (Roman Catholic), Rev. Anita Retzlaff (Mennonite), Rev. Paul Matheson (Baptist), and Rev. Betty Lynn Schwab (United Church).

 2006 - Twenty-Second series